Key facts about popcorn in the UK

 - Popcorn comes in a wide variety of bag sizes and is highly dependent on the type of flavour and product, with toffee or coated products tending to be heavier than salted or sweet & salty products, which are often sold in larger bag sizes by weight.

-- Almost 90% of all popcorn sold in supermarkets is ready-to-eat, with sharing bags accounting for around two thirds of all sales.
+- Almost of all of the popcorn sold in supermarkets is pre-popped and ready-to-eat, with sharing bags accounting for the vast majority of all sales.

-- Multipacks are however becoming more popular, with typical portion sizes ranging between 23-30g dependent on the product type.
+- Multipack and single serve bags are also popular, with typical portion sizes ranging between 23-30g dependent on the product type.

 No. 5 What are the most popular flavours?